 Ascend Leadership Academy will provide transportation options for all students and parents.
-Our targeted population resides in the Oak Grove, Bethesda, and Brier Creek areas of Durham.
-Since the school facility will be central to these communities we anticipate that most of our students will be transported by their own families and utilize ALA's efficient car line system.
-Although we will target this area of Durham, we foresee that students from different areas of Durham will elect to attend ALA.
-To ensure transportation is not a barrier for our students we will lease buses that will service students in the different geographic areas of Durham County.
+We will find a school site location central to Lee County and we anticipate that most of our students will be transported by their own families and utilize ALAs efficient car line system.
+Since we are targeting students in a variety of communities in Lee County we anticipate that some of our students will need school offered transportation options.
+To ensure transportation is not a barrier for our students we will lease buses that will service students in the different geographic areas of Lee County.
 We will select specific drop zones where parents will be able to meet bus drivers to transfer their children to the care of our bus drivers for transport to the school.
 This will allow families who do not live in the immediate vicinity of the school the option of not having to drive the entire distance to the facility.
 Instead they will meet the bus in public locations closer to their own residence.
-Each geographic area will have 2-3 zones and drivers will keep strict schedules to public drop promptness and efficiency.
+Each geographic area will have 2-3 public drop zones and drivers will keep strict schedules to ensure promptness and efficiency.
 Public drop zones will be at universally known landmarks like popular shopping centers, churches and community centers.
-School administration will select the location of the drop zones based on its proximity to a majority of students who have need for the transportation Administration will guarantee that these locations are practical for a large concentration of students.
+School administration will select the location of the drop zones based on its proximity to a majority of students who have need for the transportation Administration will guarantee that these locations are practical service. for a large concentration of students.
 Administration will also continually evaluate the safety of the drop zone locations and set distinct procedures to ensure the safety of all students.
-The practice of providing drop zones will alleviate transportation dilemmas for our families and also be an efficient use of the schools transportation resources.
+The practice of providing drop zones will alleviate transportation dilemmas for our families and also be an efficient use of the school's transportation resources.